pepicrft/catalysis-framework/packages/website/docs/blog/2022-04-19-sustainability.md

 We want to take a radically different approach with Gestalt.
 We believe that human energy is crucial to sustaining the project, so **we'll empower users and contributors to the project**.
 We'll create an environment that puts **extrinsic motivators** front and center and trusts its maintainers and contributors to steer the boat in the right direction.
 We'll make ourselves dispensable through excellent documentation and code architecture, a solid test suite, and a diverse community of people keen to help each other and contribute to making Gestalt better every day.

-This idea will span every corner of Gestalt, including [Catalyst](https://gestaltjs.org/catalysis/introduction.html), a web app for getting your projects in the hands of users.
-We'll design it to minimize the running costs, and any income generated through it will be geared towards growing Gestalt's community and inspiring more people to contribute to the project.
-New contributors mean new ideas, which leads to a more diverse tool.

 The above is possible thanks partly to having a well-paid job at [Shopify](https://shopify.com) where I do what I love the most, building tools for developers, and that inspires me to positively impact the world.

 **Open-source is our way of giving to the world without expecting anything in return.
 We love it.**